manula2004/Personal-Web-Site/README.md

 # My personal website!
-This project is just simply my own personal website. nothing too special really.
+This project is just simply my own personal website.
+Nothing too special really.

 ## Why do it?
 If we are being honest, I am really doing this for 2 major reasons